 An overwhelmingly supportive response

-The response on social media has been overwhelmingly supportive with woman reaching out to Laundrylux about wanting to open their own Laundromats.
+The response on social media has been overwhelmingly supportive with women reaching out to Laundrylux about wanting to open their own Laundromats.
 What’s more, the articles were picked up by trade magazine giants Planet Laundry and American Coin-Op.

 “In fact, it was the male editors of those magazines reaching out to us to get those interviews,” said Monique.
 “The general response from male colleagues in the office has been extremely positive and the businesswomen featured in the series have expressed a sense of pride for their involvement.”